 If you or a loved one have experienced complications caused by Fosamax, the lawyers of Carabin Shaw will represent you on a contingency fee basis.
 That means that we guarantee that we will not charge you a fee unless we win your case.
 Call us or fill out for form on the right of your screen for a free case evaluation today.

 TRADEMARK NOTICE: Fosamax is a trademark of Merck.

-The Carabin & Shaw Law Firm, its' lawyers and this website is in no way affiliated with Merck.
+The Carabin Shaw, its' lawyers and this website is in no way affiliated with Merck.
 The use of this mark is solely for informational and product identification purposes.